heavygale/docker-borgserver/README.md

 # Info
 This image is based on Nold360/docker-borgserver.
-It has been supplemented with options for deleting/pruning archives via ssh for certain PublicKeys - useful if "--append-only" is set via BORG_SERVE_ARGS.
+It has been supplemented with options for deleting/pruning archives via ssh for certain PublicKeys - useful if "--append-only" should be set for all other PublicKeys.

 # BorgServer - Docker image
 Debian based container image, running openssh-daemon only accessable by user named "borg" using SSH-Publickey Auth & "borgbackup" as client.
 Backup-Repositoriees, client's SSH-Keys & SSHd's Hostkeys will be stored in persistent storage.